denten-books/plain-text/0-intro.md

 electromagnetic traces.
 All of these sensualities are present at once.
 They incorporate the totality of the synchronic text only in aggregate.
-I cannot consequently pass a note to the reader digitally in the same sense that one passes notes class, on paper.
+I cannot consequently pass a note to the reader digitally in the same sense that one passes notes in class, on paper.
 It is impossible to give the entire structure over to another.
 My text is irrevocably intertwined with my material contexts;
 it literally gains another shape when recreated under system configurations not fully congruent with my own.
-Much of the contemporary anxiety about the intrusion of computational culture in the everyday points to this fundamental reshaping of the sign, without naming it.
+Much of the contemporary anxiety about the intrusion of computational culture into the everyday points to this fundamental reshaping of the sign, without naming it.
 The physical fracture of the overall inscription leads to its multivalence.
 The lattice opens a depth between the words, where forces of capital and control intervene to monitor, monetize, censor, or correct.[^ln-capital]

 To come to terms with the novel conditions of text so fractured and refracted *Plain Text* enacts a displacement of vocabularies.
 It is a response to a